anoanonymous/SeMPL/README.md

 # Demo Experiment
-The main program *SeMPL_main.py* defaultly runs a demo experiment that evaluates *SeMPL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning (to save demonstration time).
+The main program *SeMPL_main.py* defaultly runs a demo experiment that evaluates *SeMPL* with 5 sample sizes of *ImageMagick*, each repeated 30 times, without hyperparameter tuning (to save demonstration time).

 A **succussful run** would produce similar messages as below:

-        Run 1
-        N_train:  127
-        N_test:  5057
-        ---DNN_DaL depth 1---
-        Dividing...
-          106 samples with feature 5 <= 0.5:
-          21 samples with feature 5 > 0.5:
-        Training...
-        Testing...
-        Best division rate: 4885/5057 = 0.9659877397666601
+        Dataset: imagemagick-4tasks
+        Number of expriments:  3
+        Total sample size: 100, Number of features: 5 Training sizes: [11, 24, 45, 66, 70], selected_tasks: [1]
+        --- Evaluating imagemagick with S_1 ---
+        Training size: 11, testing size: 89, Meta-training size: 100
+        > Running sequence selection...
+        > Meta-training [3, 1, 2] for target task 1...
+            >> Learning task 3...
+            	>> Learning task 1...
+            >> Learning task 2...
-        > DNN_DaL MRE: 30.88
+        > Fine-tuning...
-        DNN_DaL total time cost (minutes): 0.91
+            >> Run1 imagemagick-4tasks S_1 T_1 MRE: 5.32, Training time (min): 0.02
+            >> Run2 imagemagick-4tasks S_1 T_1 MRE: 4.29, Training time (min): 0.03
+            >> Run3 imagemagick-4tasks S_1 T_1 MRE: 5.69, Training time (min): 0.03

-The results will be saved in a file at the same directory with name in the format *'System_Nsamples_Nexperiments_Date'*, for example *'Lrzip_127_01-30_05-05'*.
+The results will be saved in a file at the same directory with name in the format *'System_MainTask_MetaModel_FineTuningSamples-MetaSamples_Date'*, for example *'SeMPL_imagemagick-4tasks_T0_M[3, 1, 2]_11-100_03-28'*.

 # Change Experiment Settings
-To run more complicated experiments, alter the codes following the the instructions below and comments in *DaL_main.py*.
+To run more complicated experiments, alter the codes following the the instructions below and comments in *SeMPL_main.py*.

 #### To switch between subject systems
-    Comment and Uncomment the lines 33-40 following the comments in DaL_main.py.
+    Comment and Uncomment the lines 33-40 following the comments in SeMPL_main.py.

     E.g., to run DaL with Apache, uncomment line 33 'subject_system = 'Apache_AllNumeric'' and comment out the other lines.